Sarath-Pulicherla/SOC-L1-JOURNEY/Day-01-OSI-Model/README.md

 ## Layer 7 Deep Dive — Real Attacks
 ## Layer 7 Application layer
-Think of the OSI (Open Systems Interconnect) model as a seven-story office building.
-Layer 7, the Application Layer, is the top floor.
-It’s the only part of the networking process that actually "touches" the software you use.

-While it sounds like it refers to the apps themselves (like Chrome or Discord), it actually refers to the protocols and services those apps use to communicate over a network.
+Layer 7 is the only layer that directly interacts with the software you use.
+It is the "top" of the stack and provides the protocols that allow user-facing software to send and receive information.

 How it works: If you want to send an email, your email client (the app) talks to Layer 7.
 Layer 7 then identifies whether the network is available, authenticates the user, and initiates the data transfer process.
 It’s essentially the "interface" between the human-facing software and the technical network stack below it.